solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted /flowchart.md

 ### 6. Extract nif/nod Target Regions

 **Purpose:** Find the exact central `nif` and `nod` gene regions from Ryan’s annotation.
+Ryan’s broader project goal includes three bacterial phylogenies: **a core genome tree, a `nif` gene tree, and a `nod` gene tree**.
+However, this step only extracts central **`nif` and `nod`** target regions from Ryan’s `symbiosis_islands.gb` annotation.
+The core genome tree is a separate future analysis and is not generated from this `symbiosis_islands.gb` target-extraction step.

 **Input:**